agrobot-tx/agrobot/simulation/README.md

  `echo "export TURTLEBOT3_MODEL=waffle_pi" >> ~/.bashrc` \
  `source ~/.bashrc`

  5. install the gazebo simulator (if not already installed.
-Check with trying to run `gazebo` to make sure: \
+Check with trying to run `gazebo` to make sure): \
  `curl -sSL http://get.gazebosim.org | sh`

  6. install the simulation package for ROS1: \